-- 4. The Vice Provost shall ensure that the hold on any academic action or advancement packet of a Respondent continues until (1) the time to file an APM 140 grievance passes without the filing of a grievance, (2) the grievance is resolved, or (3) if an Academic Senate hearing is requested, until the Chancellor's final decision is imposed. - 5.
+- 3. The Respondent may file a grievance pursuant to APM-140.
+The time frames and all other provisions of APM-140 shall apply. - a.
+If the proposed discipline in a Notice of Intent includes dismissal that results in an early termination of a non-Senate faculty Respondent's academic appointment, the Respondent may request an Academic Senate hearing on the dismissal only, pursuant to Standing Order of the Regents 103.9, APM-150 and Academic Senate Bylaw 337.
+A non-Senate faculty appointee is entitled to select only one grievance review mechanism. - 4.
+The Vice Provost shall ensure that the hold on any academic action or advancement packet of Respondent continues until (1) the time to file an APM-140 grievance passes without the filing of a grievance, (2) the grievance is resolved, or (3) if an Academic Senate hearing is requested, until the Chancellor's final decision is imposed. - 5.
 The Complainant and the Respondent shall receive the appropriate notifications per University Policy, the Systemwide Frameworks and/or the law.